UIdaho-Wintergreen/Greenhouse-Controller/README.md

 # Greenhouse-Controller
 -----------------------
-A University of Idaho senior design project, 2021. <br>
+A University of Idaho senior design project, 2021.
+No license, just an open source project utilizing other resources. <br>
 This is more like proof of concept, and this should be optimized and improved by future teams. <br>
 The code in this project should be used with the Wintergreen hardware setup, but may be flexible with other systems.